 The Village of Montecarlo

-The lodging Antica Casa Naldi, a charming Tuscan home, is situated in the center of the medieval village Montecarlo, one of the most beautiful hamlets of Lucca area.
+The lodging Antica Casa Naldi, a charming Tuscan home, is situated in the center of the medieval village of Montecarlo, one of the most beautiful hamlets in the Lucca area.

 Montecarlo is located at 162 m above sea level, on a hilltop between Lucca and the Valdinievole overlooking the surrounding plains.
-The hill of Montecarlo is cultivated with vines and olive trees, and it produces a high quality oil and excellent DOC wine, initially considered that only the white wine, but now also the red one.
+The hill of Montecarlo is cultivated with vines and olive trees and produces a high quality oil and excellent DOC wine.

-Its territory is crossed by the Wine Route of the Hills of Lucca and Montecarlo, tourist wine route established in 1999 and recently named "Road of wine and oil of Lucca, Montecarlo and Versilia."
+It’s territory is crossed by the tourist wine route established in 1999 named "Road of Wine and Oil of Lucca, Montecarlo and Versilia."

-The village was called Montecarlo in honor of Prince Charles, son of King John of Bohemia, the liberator of Lucca Pisa occupation.
-The prince became Emperor under the name of Charles IV, was several times in Montecarlo dealing with the fortification of the fortress that proved to be a strategic garrison during the wars between Lucca, Pisa and Florence in the fourteenth century.
+The village was named Montecarlo in honor of Prince Charles, son of King John of Bohemia, the liberator of the Pisa occupation.
+The prince became Emperor under the name of Charles IV and was several times in Montecarlo dealing with the fortification of the fortress that proved to be a strategic garrison during the wars between Lucca, Pisa and Florence in the fourteenth century.

-The historic center, built in 1333, is well preserved and still surrounded by the beautiful walls; from all the 14th century gates remain the Porta Fiorentina to the east, the Porticciola at ovest to direction of Lucca, while the Porta Nuova in the south was reopened at the end of the 16th century.
+The historic center, built in 1333, is well preserved and still surrounded by the beautiful walls.
+Of all of the 14th century gates, those that remain are the Porta Fiorentina in the east, the Porticciola in the west toward Lucca, and the Porta Nuova in the south which was opened at the end of the 16th century.

-Pieve di S. Piero in Campo, medieval church with its roots in early Christianity
+- The Church of San Piero in Campo, a medieval church with its roots in early Christianity

-The great oak of S. Martino, “Pinocchio’s tree”
+- The great oak of S. Martino, also known as “Pinocchio’s tree” or “oak of witches”

-The many farms in the area to taste wine, olive oil and local products
+- The many farms in the area where you can taste wine, olive oil and local products